internalfx/regrid-spec/README.md

 When a file is written to ReGrid, a **files** record is written to a **files table**.
 Then the file is broken up into **chunks** which are written as separate records in a **chunks table**.
 Once all the chunks are written, the **files** record is updated to show that the file is `Complete`.
 The file is now ready for read operations.

+### Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 # Document Structure

 #### Files record